ekmett/coda/README.md

 Installation
 ============

-To build:
+To install the `coda` executable run `cabal install` or `stack install` as usual with a Haskell project.

-1. Make sure you have `npm` and `Visual Studio Code` installed and that `code` invokes the latter from the command line.
+To work on the extension, you'll need to:

-2. Run `cabal install` or `stack install` to build and register the extension with Visual Studio Code.
+1. Download the repository from <https://github.com/ekmett/coda> if that isn't where you are reading this file from.

-If `code` is not in your path, or you want a manual install for some reason, you can use `cabal build`, open Visual Studio Code, type `⌘-Shift-P`, select `> Extensions: Install Extension from VSIX` from the resulting selection box, and finally pick out `dist/build/coda-<version>.vsix` in the finder dialogue to install the package.
+2. Run `code .` from root of that repository

-The instructions in [Running and Debugging Your Extension][debugging-extensions] can be readily tweaked to work here if you need more interactive debugging support when working on the compiler.
+3. Start debugging to launch the extension-host following the instructions in [Running and Debugging Your Extension][debugging-extensions].

 Autocompletion
 ==============